 Wellbeing is high on the agenda of governments worldwide but using it as a guide for policy requires good measurements.
 There are already many indicators of contributors to wellbeing.
 However, sustained policies to improve wellbeing will depend on being able to focus on a small number of key measures.

-The project is headed by Professor Diane Coyle, with Matthew Agarwala, Anna Alexandrova, Mark Fabian and Marco Felici.
+The project is headed by Professor Diane Coyle, with Matthew Agarwala, Anna Alexandrova, and Mark Fabian.